 Up for a trip?
 There are lots of famous places in Hamburg which we are not going to list here.
 We would rather give you some very personal travel recommendations.
 The ones not everybody knows about.

 #1 – Schlossinsel and Inner Harbour

 In summer you can jump from our ship or from the nearby bridge straight into the water.
 It has passed a test and is clean enough for bathing.
 The wooden benches along the promenade are perfect for worshipping the sun.
 And on the Schlossinsel, the Castle Island, you can find traces of one of the city´s oldest buildings: the castle of Harburg.
-Other highlights around the ship: an old GDR fishing smack called sperm whale (“Pottwal”), the Fischhalle (a former fish auction hall which now hosts concerts and other events), a yellow crane holding the screen for open-air cinema in summer, and the photogenic Southern Elbe Bridge built in 1899 and the Sea Eye on which 12.000 people where saved from drowning in the Mediterranean.
+Other highlights around the ship: the Fischhalle (a former fish auction hall which now hosts concerts and other events), a yellow crane holding the screen for open-air cinema in summer, the photogenic Southern Elbe Bridge built in 1899 and the Sea Eye on which 12.000 people where saved from drowning in the Mediterranean.
 Click on the slide show for more photos: